Bluehost vs. Pagely – Budget Hosting vs. Enterprise WordPress Hosting

 • Free Domain for One Year: Save some cash on that domain registration.

-• One-Click WordPress Installation: Seriously, it couldn’t be easier.
+• One-Click WordPress Installation: It couldn’t be easier.

-On the flip side, you’ve got Pagely, a champ in managed WordPress hosting.
+On the other hand, you have Pagely, a leader in managed WordPress hosting.
 If your website scales like a rocket, this might be the route for you.
 They focus heavily on speed and robust security.

 Feature-wise, Pagely provides: